 Best Steps To Grow Strawberries In Hanging Containers

-A hanging strawberry garden's other advantages include its resilience to pest infestations, soil-borne diseases, and compact harvest area.
+Other advantages of a hanging strawberry garden include its resilience to pest infestations, soil-borne diseases, and compact harvest area.

 History & Origin Of Strawberries

 In the Northeast, strawberries are one of the first fruits to ripen.
 The flower buds appeared last fall and were tucked away for the winter under a bed of straw.
-The plants were then driven along by an early spring heatwave.
+An early spring heatwave then drove along the plants.

-The flowers opened early as a result, and producers stayed busy preserving them from frost on chilly nights by forming ice with sprinklers, which, as strange as it seems, emit heat when it is created.
+The flowers opened early as a result, and producers stayed busy preserving them from frost on chilly nights by forming ice with sprinklers, which, as strange as it seems, emit heat when they are created.

 Now that the berries are mature, we're hoping for nice weather during harvest so that fruit losses are minimal and consumers come out to pick as well.